houstonhaynes/AD4SDocs/README.md

 In traditional engineering, uncertainty is seen as a problem to be eliminated.
 The antifragile approach inverts this perspective, viewing uncertainty as a potential source of strength when properly harnessed.
 As our technological landscape grows increasingly complex and unpredictable, this capacity to gain from disorder may prove to be the most valuable characteristic a system can possess.

-The AD4S collection aims to advance our understanding of how to design systems that embrace rather than merely tolerate volatility—systems that emerge stronger from the very challenges that would break more fragile alternatives.
+The AD4S collection aims to advance our understanding of how to design systems that embrace rather than merely tolerate volatility, systems that emerge stronger from the very challenges that would break more fragile alternatives.
 In doing so, it offers a pathway to technologies that don't simply resist the future but actively evolve to meet it.